Thomas Arundel: Lollardy

 Arundel was a vehement opponent of the Lollards, the followers of John Wycliffe, who in his 1379 treatise De Eucharistia had opposed the dogma of Transubstantiation and whose theology of dominium denied the legitimacy of any secular and clerical authorities concluded to be in mortal sin.

 King Henry IV passed the De heretico comburendo statute in 1401, which recited in its preamble that it was directed against a certain new sect "who thought damnably of the sacraments and usurped the office of preaching."
 It empowered the bishops to arrest, imprison, and examine offenders and to hand over to the secular authorities such as had relapsed or refused to abjure.
 The condemned were to be burnt "in a high place" before the people.

 This act was probably pushed through by the authoritative Arundel.
 Its passing was immediately followed by the burning of William Sawtrey, curate of St Margaret's, Lynn.
 He had previously abjured but had relapsed, and he now refused to declare his belief in transubstantiation or to recognise the authority of the Church.

 In 1407, Arundel presided at a synod at Oxford, which passed a number of constitutions to regulate preaching, the translation and use of the Scriptures, and the theological education at schools and the university.
 In 1410, a body of Oxford censors condemned 267 propositions collected out of Wycliffe's writings.
 These different measures seem to have been successful at least as far as the clergy were concerned, and Lollardy came to be more and more a lay movement, often connected with political discontent.

 The death penalty was seldom carried out.
 Until 1410, no further Lollards were executed.
 The 1414 Oldcastle Revolt saw a minority of the seventy or so who were hanged also burned.
 Thereafter, executions were again few until the Tudor period.

 Arundel had a stroke which left him unable to speak shortly afterwards.
 Henry V (his sister Joan's grandson), who had had uneasy relations with Arundel, installed Henry Chichele in his place.

 Death and burial

 Arundel died on 19 February 1414, and was buried in Canterbury Cathedral.
 It has been suggested that the tomb originally designated for him during his lifetime had been given up to King Henry IV of England in the previous year, and that his own tomb was hastily built and was destroyed during the 17th century.
 Its remnants were discovered under the nave during archaeological excavations in the 1990s.

 Legacy

 In 2005/2006, BBC History Magazine chose Thomas Arundel as the 15th century's entry for their Ten Worst Britons poll, in which he tied in ninth place with Hugh le Despenser.
-In Who Killed Chaucer?
-Terry Jones argued that Arundel was responsible for the death of Geoffrey Chaucer.
+In his 2004 book Who Killed Chaucer?, Terry Jones argued that Arundel was responsible for the death of Geoffrey Chaucer.
 Arundel appears as the antagonist in the 2014 Doctor Who audio drama The Doctor's Tale played by John Banks.